kubeflow/examples/named_entity_recognition/documentation/step-5-run-pipeline.md

 ```

 ### Compile the pipeline
-To compile the pipeline we use the `compiler.Compile()` function which is part of the pipeline SDK.
+To compile the pipeline you use the `compiler.Compile()` function which is part of the pipeline SDK.
 The compiler generates a yaml definition which is used by Kubernetes to create the execution resources.

 ```python